halolimat/LNEx/README.md

 # LNExAPI - Deployment

 LNExAPI is a tool used to extract location names from text.
 This branch offers a way to deploy LNExAPI on your own host machine or VM.
 LNEx utilizes [Photon OSM](https://github.com/komoot/photon).
-Please ensure you have installed or have access to a deployment of Photon OSM.
+Please ensure you have it running correctly (follow the instruction [here](https://github.com/halolimat/LNEx#querying-openstreetmap-gazetteers)).
 Configuration of IPs and ports will be required to ensure connection between these services.
 These configurations are explained below.

 The installation process requires 3 stages: Provision, Configuration, Launch.